• Skip to main content

 cook covered for a while

 Garnish rava kesari with nuts and raisins.
-You can fluff up with a fork.
+When it cools down you can fluff up with a fork.

 rava kesari recipe